Boundary value problems and Hardy spaces for elliptic systems with block structure: Comparison with the Auscher--Stahlhut interval

 \section{Comparison with the Auscher--Stahlhut interval}

+The identification of adapted Hardy spaces as a key tool to treating boundary value problems has appeared first in \cite{AusSta}.
+Although we argue independently of this reference concerning this particular issue, we need to make the bridge and the results of this section are explicitly used in Section~\ref{sec: Neumann problems} on Neumann problems.

 In \cite[Thm.~5.1]{AusSta} an interval of values of $p$ is constructed, where one has the identification $\IH^p_{DB}=\IH^p_{D}$ even for more general operators $DB$.
 (The matrix $B$ need not be block-diagonal.)
-Its upper endpoint is denoted by $p_{+}(DB)$ in \cite{AusSta} and here we shall write $p_{+}^{\mathrm{AS}}(DB)$ to avoid any confusion with our exponents.
-This number has a precise meaning that we recall next.
+Its upper endpoint is denoted by $p_{+}(DB)$ and the lower endpoint is at most the lower Sobolev conjugate of another exponent $p_{-}(DB)$.
+To avoid confusion, we denote these exponents by $p_{\pm}^{\mathrm{AS}}(DB)$ here.
+They have a precise meaning that we recall next.
 The following material is all taken from \cite[Sec.~3.2]{AusSta}.

 Let

 where $\L^p = \L^p(\R^n; \IC^m \times \IC^{mn})$ and the action of $D$ is in the sense of distributions.
 Then $BD$ is defined as an unbounded operator in $\L^p$ with domain $\dom_p(BD) = \dom_p(D)$, null space $\nul_p(BD)$ and range $\ran_p(BD)$.
 Similar to Definition~\ref{def: p-lower bound}, one introduces the set of exponents with $p$-lower bounds and the analogous set with $B^*$ replacing $B$.
 They are open but possibly non-connected and $\cI_2$ denotes the connected component of $\cI(BD) \cap \cI(B^*D)'$ that contains $p=2$.
 Here, $I' = \{p' : p \in I\}$ is the dual set of a given $I \subseteq (1,\infty)$.
 In passing, we point out that the use of $\cI(B^*D)$ instead of its dual set in \cite[Rem.~3.5]{AusSta} is a typo that does not appear in the original reference \cite[Sec.~5]{AusStaRemarks}.